mbusby/ComplexityByStartPosition/README.md

 -out Name of a stub to be used for the output (e.g. /myFiles/thisSample )

 -points How many points you want to sample.
 Default is 20.
 If you want it to go faster use 10.
 If you want a really smooth line use 50.
 If you are really neurotic use 100.

+The program works by creating a hash map into memory.
+It might segment fault if you have more read positions than memory available so make sure you give it enough memory.

 How it works:
 1)	It makes a hash map of the reads by aligned position (chr_Start1_strand-chr_Start2_strand ) and the count of how many times each read shows up.
 I don’t look at the sequence of the read.